ericoporto/ags-manual-wiki/Game.md

 **NOTE:** The co-ordinates are SCREEN co-ordinates, NOT ROOM co-ordinates.
-This means that with a scrolling room, the co-ordinates you pass are relative to the screen\'s current position, and NOT absolute room co-ordinates.
+This means that with a scrolling room, the co-ordinates you pass are relative to the screen's current position, and NOT absolute room co-ordinates.
 This means that this function is suitable for use with the mouse cursor position variables.